xvoidee/nvi/README.md

 Q: It is stuck during install with various wget-like output.
 A: Sometimes it happens at the end, execute: killall -9 neovim

+Q: Immediately after startup red line appears at bottom: "client coc abnormal exit with: 1"
+A: Intellisense plugin coc was not installed, build it from source:
+:call coc#util#build()